gaguerra/STCov/README.md

 # STCov

-STCov is a program for calculating statistics (mean, variance, covariance, shared branch length) of pairwise coalescence times given a rooted, bifurcating species tree using the multi-species coalescent.
+STCov (Species Tree Covariance) is an easy-to-use program for calculating statistics (mean, variance, covariance, shared branch length) of pairwise coalescence times given a rooted, bifurcating species tree using the multi-species coalescent.

 ## Installation Instructions

 STCov is implemented in C++ (a precompiled binary is not yet added to this github, but will be added soon).

-If you choose to build the software from scratch, follow the build instructions below
+If you choose to build the software from scratch, follow the build instructions below (currently the only way)

 ## Build Instructions